The Nicholson Organ

 Picture, Old Hand Blower

-Our two-manual Nicholson dates from 1884; two years prior to John Nicholson’s retirement.
+Our two-manual Nicholson dates from 1884; two years prior to John Nicholson's retirement.
 This instrument provided reliable service for well over a hundred years without any significant alternations to the pipe work and design.
-Of course, one labour saving modification (relinquishing the burden for one unfortunate member of the congregation) came with the installation of an electric blower, although the original bellows lever is still in evidence at the rear of the organ.
-(Return to top)
+Of course, one labour saving modification (relinquishing the burden for one unfortunate member of the congregation) came with the installation of an electric blower, although the original hand bellows lever is still in evidence at the rear of the organ.

 The Playing Consoles